 Tonbridge, now managed by Alan Walker, started the 2003-04 season in outstanding form after sixteen of their first seventeen league fixtures were won.
 But Walker left the club midway through the season and the Angels ultimately finished the season in third despite acquiring 88 league points.

-The club were moved to the Isthmian League Premier Division after restructuring of the non-league pyramid before the start of the 2004-05 season and the Angels found life hard in their new league and were relegated in their initial season.
+The club were moved to the Isthmian League Premier Division after restructuring of the non-league football pyramid before the start of the 2004-05 season and the Angels found life hard in their new league and were relegated in their initial season.
 However they rebounded back the following year, conquering Dover Athletic 3-2 at Longmead in the Division One play-off final in front of a attendance 1,863.

 In 2006-07 the club reached the 4th qualifying round of the FA Cup again, losing this time 1-0 at the hands of Newport County.
 It turned out to be a season in which fans favorite, Jon Main would shatter the club’s scoring records scoring 44 goals including seven hat-tricks in all competitions.